BNY: Recognition and rankings

-As of 2015, BNY Mellon was the world's largest custody bank, the sixth-largest investment management firm in the world, and the seventh-largest wealth management firm in the United States.
-In 2018, BNY Mellon ranked 175 on the Fortune 500 and 250 on the Financial Times Global 500.
+As of 2024, BNY is the world's largest custody bank, the sixth-largest investment management firm in the world, and the seventh-largest wealth management firm in the United States.
+In 2018, BNY ranked 175 on the Fortune 500 and 250 on the Financial Times Global 500.
+By 2024, it ranked 130th on the Fortune 500 list.

 It was named one of world's 50 Safest Banks by Global Finance in 2013 and 2014, and one of the 20 Most Valuable Banking Brands in 2014 by The Banker.
+BNY was named on the Dow Jones Sustainability North America Index in 2013, 2014 and 2015, and the World Index in 2014, 2015 and 2016.
+BNY has also been named among the World's Most Admired Companies by Fortune.

-The bank says it is the longest running bank in the United States, a distinction sometimes disputed by its rivals and some historians.
-The Bank of North America was chartered in 1781, and was absorbed by a series of other entities until it was acquired by Wells Fargo.
-Similarly, The Massachusetts Bank went through a series of acquisitions and ended up as part of Bank of America.
-The Bank of New York remained independent, absorbing other companies, until its merger with Mellon.
-BNY Mellon is at least the third-oldest bank in the US.
+The bank claims to be the longest-running bank in the United States, though this distinction is sometimes disputed by rivals and historians.
+The Bank of North America, chartered in 1781, was eventually acquired by Wells Fargo after a series of mergers.
+Similarly, The Massachusetts Bank became part of Bank of America through a series of acquisitions.
+The Bank of New York remained independent, acquiring other companies, until its merger with Mellon.
+BNY is generally recognized as one of the three oldest banks in the U.S.

 Sponsorships

-Since 2012, BNY Mellon has expanded its number of sponsorships.
-BNY Mellon was the title sponsor of the Oxford and Cambridge Boat Race from 2012 to 2015.
+Since 2012, BNY has expanded its number of sponsorships.
+BNY was the title sponsor of the Oxford and Cambridge Boat Race from 2012 to 2015.
 The company also sponsors the Head of the Charles Regatta in Boston.
 In 2013, the company became a 10-year sponsor of the San Francisco 49ers and a founding partner of Levi's Stadium.
-The company is a regular sponsor of the Royal Academy of Arts in London.
+The company is a regular sponsor of the Royal Academy of Arts in London, the Pittsburgh Symphony Orchestra, and is a founding sponsor of the Perelman Performing Arts Center (PAC) in Lower Manhattan.